-A family business is an integral part of a family’s legacy.
-Special consideration is required to ensure businesses are passed down as intended and help to support future generations.
+A family business is an integral part of a family's legacy.
+Special consideration is key to ensuring businesses are passed down as intended and to help support future generations.

-Utilizing a trust structure can also provide further benefits by defining rights and privileges in writing to navigate delicate family dynamics and possible competing interest, especially with regards to family businesses.
-A trust can help ensure you and your heirs have peace of mind that their special assets will be safeguarded and can be kept within the family for generations.
+Utilizing a trust structure can provide other benefits.
+By defining rights and privileges in writing, it can help navigate delicate family dynamics and mitigate possible conflicting interests, especially with regard to family businesses.
+A trust may thus help give you and your beneficiaries peace of mind that special assets will be safeguarded and may be kept within the family for generations.

-A common challenge faced by family leaders is how best to pass the ownership of the family company to their children, grandchildren, and future generations.
-In many cases, ineffective or no estate planning has resulted in a loss of value for the business, family infighting, or both.
+A common challenge for family leaders is how best to pass the ownership of the family company to beneficiaries and future generations.
+In many cases, ineffective or no estate planning has resulted in unanticipated taxes, unwelcomed publicity, and family infighting.

-One issue in particular many family leaders struggle with is ensuring the efficient handover of the family business whilst simultaneously supporting their children with varying and sometimes competing interests.
-More often than not, family members will have different career aspirations where one child may desire to take over the helm of the family business and another child might have completely different interests.
+A particular issue that many family leaders struggle with is ensuring the efficient transition of the family business while simultaneously supporting children with varying and sometimes competing interests.
+Frequently, family members have different career aspirations, where one child may wish to take the helm at the family business and another child might pursue an unrelated profession or venture.

-If executed correctly, recapitalization could also allow for valuation discounts, which could result in increased gifting opportunities.
-Both classes of stock can still offer financial wellbeing for family members and allows the business owner to decide the roles heirs would have vis-à-vis the company.
+If executed correctly, such a recapitalization may also allow for valuation discounts, which could result in increased gifting opportunities.
+Both classes of stock can still offer financial wellbeing for family members and allows the business owner to decide the roles beneficiaries would have vis-à-vis the company.

 The benefits of a trust

-A bespoke trust structure can ensure that a family business is safeguarded and retained within the family for generations to come.
-Trusts can not only provide for privacy and the tax efficient transfer of wealth, but also can serve to incorporate a business plan, where family leaders can define precisely how they wish their business to be managed in the future.
+A bespoke trust structure may thus ensure that a family business is safeguarded and retained within the family for generations to come.
+Trusts may not only provide for confidentiality and the tax efficient transfer of wealth, but may also serve to incorporate a business plan, where you and your fellow family leaders can define precisely how they wish your business to be managed in the future.

-Ultimately, all ultra-high net worth individuals want the peace of mind in knowing that their prized possessions will continue to provide for and be enjoyed by future generations as they intend.
-It is important individuals carefully consider how to structure their special assets, such as family businesses, as part of a holistic estate plan to safeguard these assets for years to come.
+Ultimately, it is natural to want the peace of mind that comes from knowing that prized possessions will continue to provide for and be enjoyed by future generations as you intend.
+It is important that you thus carefully consider how to structure your family businesses and other special assets, incorporating them into a holistic wealth plan.

-Citi Private Bank Trust has a dedicated team of experts who will work closely with your tax and legal advisors to structure your prized possessions in a tax-efficient manner, while maintaining privacy and avoiding the costly delays of probate.
+Citi Private Bank Trust has a dedicated team of experts who will work closely with your independent tax and legal advisors to structure your prized possessions in a tax-efficient manner, while maintaining confidentiality and possibly avoiding the costly delays of probate.
 If you would like to find out more about how we can help you, please contact your Private Banker.